A-VL: Adaptive Attention for Large Vision-Language Models: Evaluation

 \subsubsection{Evaluation Tasks}

 We employ multiple vision-language tasks to evaluate our method.
-Since our method primarily optimizes the KV cache in the decode phase, we do not choice any multiple-choice datasets that generate only one token during the prefill phase.
+Since our method primarily optimizes the KV cache in the decode phase, we do not choose any multiple-choice datasets that generate only one token during the prefill phase.
+For example, SEED-Bench~\cite{li2024seed} is a fully multiple-choice benchmark, so we did not select it.
 The tasks and datasets used in our evaluation are as follows: \begin{itemize} \item Image Caption.
 This task involves automatically generating textual descriptions for visual content.
 We employ two datasets, Nocaps~\cite{agrawal2019nocaps} and Flickr30k~\cite{plummer2015flickr30k}.
 The metric is the CIDEr score~\cite{vedantam2015cider}. \item Visual Question Answering (VQA).
 This task requires models to answer questions based on visual information from images.
-We use two datasets, DocVQA~\cite{mathew2021docvqa} and TextVQA~\cite{singh2019towards}, measuring performance with the ANLS~\cite{9011031} and accuracy metrics respectively. \item Optical Character Recognition (OCR).
+We use three datasets, DocVQA~\cite{mathew2021docvqa}, TextVQA~\cite{singh2019towards} and VQAv2~\cite{DBLP:conf/cvpr/GoyalKSBP17}, measuring performance with the ANLS~\cite{9011031} and accuracy metrics. \item Optical Character Recognition (OCR).
 OCR involves recognizing text content within images.
 We select the OCRBench dataset~\cite{liu2023hidden}, which is specifically designed for LVLMs.
 The metric is the score designed in OCRBench. \end{itemize}

+Among these tasks, some emphasize the overall content of the image (e.g., image caption), and some focus on fine-grained details (e.g., OCR).
+This distinction enables the evaluation across varying levels of granularity.